elysium-suite/aeacus/docs/checks.md

 arg2='NOPASSWD'
 ```

 > `DirContainsRegex` is recursive!
 This means it checks every folder and subfolder.
-It currently is capped at 10,000 files so it doesn't segfault if you try to search `/`...
+> It currently is capped at 10,000 files, so it doesn't segfault if you try to search `/`...

 **FileEquals**: pass if file equals sha1 hash